MOJ is working hard to achieve a more inclusive workplace where staff are encouraged to be themselves and deliver their best at work.

 Following the coming into force of the public sector equality duty in April 2011 (s.149 of the Equality Act 2010), public authorities like the Ministry of Justice are obliged, in the exercise of their functions, to have due regard to the need to achieve the three aims of the public sector equality duty.

-The Ministry of Justice equality objectives set out how we intend to demonstrate compliance with the aims of the public sector equality duty between 2012-2016.
+The Ministry of Justice equality objectives set out how we intend to demonstrate compliance with the aims of the public sector equality duty between 2017 to 2020.

 MOJ Workforce Monitoring Reports - Diversity profile and declaration rates

 These reports provide diversity data for all staff within the Ministry of Justice, including its agencies, with reference to protected characteristics.
 The report focuses on those protected characteristics for which data are collected and are available to a sufficient level to enable statistically reliable reporting.
 These characteristics include gender, age, disability and ethnicity.